-Simple indigestion is a minor disturbance in ruminant GI function that occurs most commonly in cattle and rarely in sheep and goats.
-Simple indigestion is a diagnosis of exclusion and is typically related to an abrupt change in the quality or quantity of the diet.
+Simple indigestion in ruminants is a minor disturbance in GI function that occurs most commonly in cattle and rarely in sheep and goats.
+It is a diagnosis of exclusion and is typically related to an abrupt change in the quality or quantity of the diet.

-Clinical signs depend on the type of animal affected and cause of the disorder.
+Clinical signs of simple indigestion depend on the type of animal affected and cause of the disorder.
 Overfeeding of silage causes anorexia and a moderate drop in milk production in dairy cattle.
-The rumen is usually full, firm, and doughy; primary contractions are decreased in rate or absent, but secondary contractions may be present although usually decreased in strength.
-Temperature, pulse, and respiration are normal.
+The rumen is usually full, firm, and doughy.
+Primary forestomach contractions are decreased in rate or absent, but secondary forestomach contractions may be present albeit usually decreased in strength.
+Temperature, pulse, and respiration rate are normal.
 The feces are normal to firm in consistency but reduced in amount.
-Recovery usually is spontaneous within 24–48 hr.
+Recovery usually is spontaneous within 24–48 hours.

 Simple indigestion due to excessive feeding of grain results in anorexia and ruminal hypomotility to atony (stasis).
 The rumen is not necessarily full and may contain excessive fluid.
 The feces are usually soft to watery and foul smelling.
 The mechanism for diarrhea formation is uncertain but is most likely due to increased luminal osmolality as a result of the rapid degradation of ingested carbohydrates.
-The affected animal is bright and alert and usually begins to eat within 24 hr.
-A more severe digestive upset due to excessive feeding of grain is described as grain overload (see Grain Overload in Ruminants Grain Overload in Ruminants Grain overload is an acute disease of ruminants that is characterized by rumen hypomotility to atony, dehydration, acidemia, diarrhea, depression, incoordination, collapse, and in severe... read more ).
+Affected animals are bright and alert and usually begin to eat within 24 hours.
+More severe digestive upset due to excessive feeding of grain is described as grain overload Grain Overload in Ruminants Grain overload is an acute disease of ruminants that is characterized by forestomach hypomotility to atony, dehydration, acidemia, diarrhea, depression, incoordination, collapse, and in severe... read more .

-A diagnosis of simple indigestion is based on a history of an abrupt change in the nature or amount of the diet, multiple animals being affected, and most importantly the exclusion of other causes of forestomach dysfunction.
-The diagnosis is confirmed by collection and examination of ruminal fluid, which may have an abnormal pH (<6 or >7), decrease in the numbers and size of protozoa, or prolonged methylene blue reduction time (a measure of bacterial metabolic activity).
+Diagnosis of simple indigestion is based on a history of an abrupt change in the nature or amount of the diet, multiple animals in a group being affected, and most importantly exclusion of other causes of forestomach dysfunction.
+Ruminal fluid may have an abnormal pH (<6 or >7), decrease in number and size of protozoa, or prolonged methylene blue reduction time (a measure of bacterial metabolic activity).
 For herds, simple indigestion should not be suspected if only one animal in a group is affected.

 The systemic reaction and painful responses to deep palpation of the xiphoid in traumatic reticuloperitonitis are not seen.
 The history and the absence of ketonuria help eliminate clinical ketosis from consideration.
 The possibility of left displaced abomasum usually can be eliminated by simultaneous percussion and auscultation.

 Vagal indigestion Chronic Indigestion Syndrome in Ruminants Chronic indigestion (or vagal indigestion) syndrome refers to functional or mechanical disturbances of the ruminant stomach that impair gastrointestinal transit.
 Clinical signs include abdominal... read more , abomasal volvulus, and cecocolic volvulus become more readily detectable as they progress.
-Grain overload is differentiated from simple indigestion by its greater severity and the pronounced fall in the pH of the rumen contents to <5.5.
+Grain overload is differentiated from simple indigestion by greater severity, lethargy, and pronounced decrease in the pH of the rumen contents to <5.5.

-Treatment is aimed at correcting the suspected dietary factors.
+Treatment of simple indigestion is aimed at correcting the suspected dietary factors.
 Spontaneous recovery is usual when animals are fed a typical ruminant diet, and additional treatment is usually not needed.
 Administration of warm water or saline (0.9% NaCl) solution (~20 L, orally [eg, as a drench or via stomach tube], once), followed by vigorous kneading of the rumen, may help restore rumen function in adult cattle (no withholding times established).
 Magnesium hydroxide (10.35 oz in 1 gal. of water, orally, repeated as necessary) may be useful when excessive amounts of grain have been ingested, but magnesium hydroxide should only be administered to cattle documented to have low ruminal pH (<6); otherwise, excessive forestomach and systemic alkalinization can result.
 Milk taken from animals during treatment and for 12 hours (1 milking) after the latest treatment must not be used for food.
 1 References Simple indigestion occurs most commonly in hand-fed cattle and is the result of cattle being fed an abnormal diet.
-Diagnosis is based on multiple animals having decreased appetite and forestomach... read more Purported rumenatorics (eg, nux vomica, ginger, tartar emetic, parasympathomimetics) are not recommended as ancillary treatments.
+Diagnosis is based on multiple animals having decreased appetite and forestomach... read more Purported rumenatorics (eg, nux vomica, tartar emetic, parasympathomimetics) are not recommended as ancillary treatments.
 Ginger may be effective as a rumenatoric, but additional studies are required.
-If too much urea ( see Nonprotein Nitrogen Poisoning Nonprotein Nitrogen Poisoning ) or protein has been ingested, vinegar (acetic acid) may be administered (2–6 L, orally, repeated as necessary 2 References Simple indigestion occurs most commonly in hand-fed cattle and is the result of cattle being fed an abnormal diet.
+If too much urea ( see Nonprotein Nitrogen Poisoning Nonprotein Nitrogen Poisoning ) or protein has been ingested, vinegar (5% acetic acid) may be administered (2–6 L, orally, repeated as necessary 2 References Simple indigestion occurs most commonly in hand-fed cattle and is the result of cattle being fed an abnormal diet.
 Diagnosis is based on multiple animals having decreased appetite and forestomach... read more ) to return rumen pH to the normal range.
-If the number or activity of ruminal microbes is reduced, administration of 4–8 L of ruminal fluid from a healthy cow will help.
-(See also Ruminal Fluid Transfer: Ruminal Fluid Transfer: Esophageal obstruction due to a foreign body ( see Esophageal Obstruction in Large Animals) leads to severe discomfort and acute free-gas bloat.
+If the number or activity of ruminal microbes is reduced, ruminal fluid transfer Ruminal Fluid Transfer: Esophageal obstruction due to a foreign body ( see Esophageal Obstruction in Large Animals) leads to severe discomfort and acute free-gas bloat.
 Physical removal of the object may be hampered... read more (4–8 L, infused ruminally via stomach tube, once) from a healthy cow will help.
 Oral or IV administration of electrolyte solutions may be needed to correct electrolyte and acid-base abnormalities, particularly in dehydrated cattle.